 Pete is an interdisciplinary scientist who studies socio-environmental systems.
 In particular, he is interested in understanding how governance interventions affect synergies and trade-offs between environmental, economic, and social outcomes in agricultural and tropical forest landscapes.
 He works mainly in Brazil and the US but also with partners in Indonesia, Mozambique and elsewhere.
 His CV is available here.

-Rayna will begin her PhD in the Environmental Studies Program in Fall 2017.
-She intends to study tropical forests and forest livelihoods, combining remotely-sensed satellite imagery of forest cover with household-level surveys that describe the livelihood strategies of forest-dependent people.
+Rayna began her PhD in the Environmental Studies Program in Fall 2017.
+She is studying tropical forests and forest livelihoods, combining remotely-sensed satellite imagery of forest cover with household-level surveys that describe the livelihood strategies of forest-dependent people.

 James P Sullivan